 - Eating right is a skill.
 Figure out what your kids need to learn and teach it to them.

 - Focus on shaping habits first.
 Good nutrition will naturally follow.

-Dina Rose has a PhD in sociology from Duke University and more than fifteen years’ experience in teaching and research.
+Dina Rose has a PhD in sociology from Duke University and more than twenty years’ experience in teaching and research.
 For parents who want to feed their kids right, Dina leverages a unique combination of expertise as a sociologist and a mother to help parents solve their kids’ eating problems by focusing on the root of the problem—eating habits, not nutrition.